maddierose717/Cheat_Sheet/readme.md

 ls: LISTs out the folders or files in your directory - Linux

+pwd: Print Working Directory - essentailly Where are you?

 git ls-files: LISTs all files tracked by Git

 cd: Change Directory, essentailly allows you to change your location